TeaCrab/PNG-Cropper/README.md

 # PNG-Cropper
- Crop transparent PNG file down to none-transparent portions with relative size padding
+ Crop transparent PNG file down to their none-transparent portions with padding size relative to the overall size of the non-transparent portion.

 Simply drag all your PNG files onto _Portal.bat